Get

 sitting grey tabby cat

 Tabby cats are commonly mistaken for being a specific cat breed.
 However, the word “tabby” refers to a cat’s coat pattern, and most cat breeds can have the tabby pattern.
-With that being said, tabby cats can grow to be different sizes.
-The best way to get an accurate estimate of your tabby cat’s growth is by determining their breed and following the breed’s growth and development rate.
+With that being said, how big do tabby cats get?
+The best way to get an accurate estimate of your tabby cat’s size is by determining their breed and following the breed’s growth and development rate.
+On average, a tabby cat will weigh between 6-20 pounds, depending on the breed.

 Tabby Cat Growth Charts

 There are significant benefits to charting a kitten’s growth throughout the first year of their life.
-Since the growth rate and size of tabby cats will vary depending on their breed, we’ve created charts of the average growth rates of different-sized cat breeds.
+Since the tabby cat’s size and growth rate will vary depending on their breed, we’ve created charts of the average growth rates of different-sized cat breeds.
 These charts will help you get a better picture of how you can expect your tabby cat to grow.

 Small Cat Breed (Like a Cornish Rex)